Solvers

 .
 This tells theMesh

 to build the coarsened blocks associated with the multi-grid hierarchy.For geometric multigrid based solvers, it is possible to define block interior prolongation operators that are separate from the standard prolongation machinery in Parthenon.
 This allows for defining boundary aware prolongation operators and having different prolongation operators in the ghost cells of blocks from the prolongation operators used in their interiors.
 Users can easily define their own prolongation operators.
+The prolongation functor is passed as a template argument to the multi-grid solver class.
 An example of using these interior prolongation operators is contained in the

 poisson_gmg